 - Take initiative and stretch yourself

-Looking to develop your own writing skills?
+Looking to develop your own writing skills, or prepare to apply for an English degree?